WHEN VANLIFE DRIVES YOU MAD

 Do they not know we are choking on their carbon monoxide riddled plumes?
 Are they too oblivious to realise where that exhaust pipe is located?
 Yes, ignorance is bliss it seems.

 So if you haven’t experienced this yet, we’ll fill you in on a fine example, from a time several years ago on an Aire in Reims.
 It was a dark, wet Winter and the Aire in Reims isn’t the most scenic.

 On went the rattling engine of our neighbours motorhome, whirling out the most grubby looking fumes into the atmosphere beside us.
-Unfortunately, these fumes were finding there way into our motorhome, leaving us breathing in, the dirty fuel remnants and a very nasty taste in our mouths!
+Unfortunately, these fumes were finding a way into our motorhome, leaving us breathing in, the dirty fuel remnants and a very nasty taste in our mouths!

 To escape the unpleasantries, we hot-footed into the city.
-It did make us think, what would have happened if we’d been asleep?
+It did make us think – what would have happened if we’d been asleep?
 Could we have succumb to carbon monoxide poisoning?
 Who know’s, but the offenders kept that engine rumbling on for over an hour.